kikitux/vault-sampleapp-ruby/README.md

 on `http://192.168.56.11:8500/ui` for server and `http://192.168.56.12:8500/ui` for client

-A check can be found on [consul/vault.json](consul/vault.json) that register vault as an external service on consul.
+A service definition can be found on [conf/vault.json](conf/vault.json) that register vault as an external service on consul.

 This allows the ruby app to reach vault on `vaul.service.consul` dns, without requiring hardcoded ip.

 # TODO:

-## Version 0.0.7
-- [ ] Document scripts in-line

 # Changelog: